badMiguel/culinary-hub/Benjamin Denison-Love/README.txt

 Your Goal-
 What do you think the user wants/what will you provide?

-The goal of the team and it’s members is to create a entry form that saves the information of the user who is in turn submitting information towards the team members.
+The goal of the team and it's members is to create a entry form that saves the information of the user who is in turn submitting information towards the team members.
 Both provide something to the other.

 Design Inspirations-